 Data from these events will be contained in the science data of INTEGRAL instruments operating in the modes selected for the on-going observation.
-Data on the GRB event itself (e.g., spectral data, event light- curve data, etc.) are treated, in principle, as a ToO event: if there are TACapproved proposals for GRB events in the FOV and a GRB is detected during an INTEGRAL observation, then the successful PI will be granted the data rights on the GRB event, unless the GRB is associated with a low-significance GW event, UHEN event or FRBs bound by MoU's/LoI's.
-In such cases, the data rights are as described in Sections 1.10, 4.1.7 and 5.4.
+Data on the GRB event itself (e.g., spectral data, event light-curve data, etc.) are treated, in principle, as a ToO event: if there are TACapproved proposals for GRB events in the FOV and a GRB is detected during an INTEGRAL observation, then the successful PI will be granted the data rights on the GRB event, unless the GRB is associated with a multi-messenger transient event bound by MoU's/LoI's.
+In such cases, the data rights are as described in Section 4.1.7.
 In all other cases, the PI will then receive the GRB event data, obtained during the on-going observation, extracted within a well-specified time window (for instance the TAC recommended "duration" of GRB observation), usually much less than the duration of the observation and typically a few hours covering a number of contiguous science windows including the outburst for these events.
 While assigning "a posteriori" data rights to a GRB PI (usually from within a group of approved PIs, depending on various selection criteria), all participants in that observation obtaining data rights will be informed by ISOC about the time interval concerned.

 GRB locations and errors, and trigger times are, due to the nature of the rapid alert system, publicly available.
-To facilitate rapid follow-up observations with other observatories, data describing the GRB peak flux (20 - 200 keV, 1 s), fluence (20 - 200 keV), light-curve (20 - 200 keV, plot only) and GRB duration (s) are also made publicly available (Section Error!
-Reference source not found.).
+To facilitate rapid follow-up observations with other observatories, data describing the GRB peak flux (20 - 200 keV, 1 s), fluence (20 - 200 keV), light-curve (20 - 200 keV, plot only) and GRB duration (s) are also made publicly available (see Section 4.1.6).